pydanny/pydanny-v2/_posts/posts2021/2021-03-01-git-cheatsheet.md

 # Squashing all commits into a new one

-Rebase is fundamental to working on Kraken.
+Rebase is fundamental to working with Git.
 Yet unless I really think hard I screw them up.
-Instead, I just squash everything down to one commit and look good in the process.
-Until now, no one has known I copy/pasta this series for all my PRs on Kraken tech.
+Therefore, I tend to just squash everything down to one commit and look good in the process.
+Until now, no one has known I frequently copy/pasta this series for all my PRs.
 Here is how I do it:

 ```
 git checkout my-new-branch